SalesforceCommerceCloud/sfcc-sample-apps/docs/componentExtension.md

 1. In the storefront-lwc, create a new extension called `productDetailExtension.mjs`

 2. In the `productDetailExtension.mjs` file, register the extension with core using the `API_EXTENSIONS_KEY`key.
-Extensions can have multiple entries per extension key, so we can simply register a new extension with the existing key:
+Extensions can have multiple entries per extension key, so we can register a new extension with an existing key:

 ```javascript
 core.registerExtension(API_EXTENSIONS_KEY, function (config) {